 CO1 will be familiar with the basic phenomenon of mass transfer involving phases.
-I 111 Will be tamiliar with the bacic phenomenon of mace tranctor involving phaces will be able to apply the mathematical and design concepts of mass transfer in gasliquid systems like absorption, humidification, drying and crystallization.
+CO2 will be able to apply the mathematical and design concepts of mass transfer in gas Constitution to the Constitution of the Consti liquid systems like absorption, humidification, drying and crystallization.